MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-assessment.md

 The app requires the user to have administrative access to the device.
 Use an app manifest for these apps that require administrator permissions.
 For more information, see [Create and embed an application manifest](https://docs.microsoft.com/previous-versions/bb756929\(v=msdn.10\)).

-Desktop Analytics recommends the app for pilot testing.
-It should work fine for pilot, but you'll find any regressions.
+Desktop Analytics recommends the app for pilot testing to discover any regressions.

 #### Java dependency